xwmx/bash-boilerplate/README.md

 A collection of example bash scripts that can be used as starting points.

-I also use these scripts to record and document various common approaches and conventions that I've learning and encountered while working with bash.
+I also use these scripts to record and document various common approaches and conventions that I've learned and encountered while working with bash.
 To this end, each script contains a lot of comments attempting to describe the functionality and syntax as much as possible.